ctools/ctools/doc/source/users/reference_manual/ctprob.rst

 ctprob
 ========

-Compute event probability for a given model.
+Computes event probability for a given model.

 Synopsis